Craig-97/Racing-Setup-Garage/README.md

 **App built using the MERN Stack**

-*Currently WIP, the application will allow you to filter down racing games from multiple platforms, cars and specific tracks in order to find/upload the car setups you need.*
+*Currently WIP, the final application will allow you to filter down racing games from multiple platforms, cars and specific tracks in order to find/upload the car setups you need.*